gbmhunter/AutoElectricBlanket/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v0.4.0.0  2013/10/08 You can now toggle the electric blanket on/off without really changing page (it does, but page does not exist, so it takes ages, yes, this is a hack).
+v0.4.1.0  2013/10/14 Fixed issue with page changing when clicking button by using AJAX requests.
+Uses the post method provided by jQuery. v0.4.0.0  2013/10/08 You can now toggle the electric blanket on/off without really changing page (it does, but page does not exist, so it takes ages, yes, this is a hack).
 Need to go to /view/index.html to start the process. v0.3.0.0  2013/10/08 Server now serves up static pages, and can provide css and js for bootstrap-switches module.
 Got rid of the js folder as it was causing issues, but all js files in root dir. v0.2.2.0  2013/10/07 Added bootstrap switch repo.
 Added index.html in /view/. server.js now serves up a static web file on homepage request, however it doesn't render correctly.